-The Service Structure of Marijuana Anonymous is described as an inverted pyramid which includes three levels.
-The Meetings/Groups make up the broad base at the top of the pyramid.
-The middle level consists of Districts/Regions.
-The tip, or the smallest portion of the pyramid, represents MA World Services.
+The service structure of Marijuana Anonymous is described as an inverted pyramid which includes three levels.
+Members, meetings, and groups make up the broad base at the top of the pyramid.
+The middle level consists of districts and regions.
+The tip, or the smallest portion of the pyramid, represents MA World Services, which includes Delegates, Committees, A New Leaf Publications (ANLP), Special Workers, and the Board of Directors/Trustees.

-Since the pyramid is inverted, the Meeting/Group level is the largest and most vital part of the fellowship.
-Without Meetings, there would be no need for Districts/Regions or MA World Services.
-This point cannot be stressed enough - the World Service and District/Region levels exist to serve the Meeting/Group level comprising individual marijuana addicts.
-The degree and quality of communication and cooperation between all levels of the Service Structure determines the health and survival of MA, which exists to carry the message of recovery, including to those who have not yet found the fellowship.
+Since the pyramid is inverted, the level of members, meetings, and groups is the largest and most vital part of the fellowship.
+Without members, there would be no need for meetings and groups, and without meetings and groups, there would be no need for districts and regions or MA World Services.
+This point cannot be stressed enough - the World Service level and District/Region level exist to serve the Meeting/Group level composed of individual marijuana addicts (members).
+The degree and quality of communication and cooperation between all levels of the service structure determines the health and survival of MA, which exists to carry the message of recovery, including to those who have not yet found the fellowship.